 Hamilton rabbi arrested by Israeli army while repairing a road in West Bank

-David Mivisair is an active member of Independent Jewish Voices of Canada
+David Mivasair is an active member of Independent Jewish Voices of Canada

 A Hamilton rabbi was arrested and detained while working on a road in West Bank on Friday.

-Rabbi David Mivisair says he was helping repair a road in South Hebron Hills to improve access to Palestinian villages when Israeli authorities handcuffed and detained him.
+Rabbi David Miviaair says he was helping repair a road in South Hebron Hills to improve access to Palestinian villages when Israeli authorities handcuffed and detained him.

 The road provides crucial access for about a dozen "very isolated" Palestinian communities, he said.
 "They have a road," but the road is "an old, old, old dirt track."

-Dozens of members of the Israeli army arrived with sound grenades and declared the area a closed military zone, Mivisair told CBC News.
+Dozens of members of the Israeli army arrived with sound grenades and declared the area a closed military zone, Mivasair told CBC News.
 They told the group it had 10 minutes to leave.

 "I think they went after me because I was filming it with my phone," he said.
 "They took away my phone and tied my hands together with electrical tape."